saisoma123/blockpost-avs/README.md

 to a particular user can only be seen by that user, this would be one of the most secure choices.
 Also, I would have added the onlyOperator modifier to the storeValidatedMessage function.
 These design choices are definitely needed if this was to be deployed to mainnet.
+Also, retrieval can take some time to register, as the messages mapping can take some time to reflect the storeValidatedMessage modifications to it.